 I worked with Nancy Riggs on an Introductory Field Methods class that explored changes in student understanding after their interactions with a virtual environment.
 We had several years of data on student performance in a learning and assessment system that had held the instructor, content and rubrics constant.
 Then for two years we added student-driven exploration of the geologic field area using a stereo geowall and observed improved student scoring. see JGE article.
 Working on this well-controlled investigation allowed me to look back with new understanding at the several decades of educational literature that concluded that there was no difference in student performance between multimedia-based educational materials and standard educational materials.
 In my opinion the change occurred when we used an immersive and somewhat collaborative environment as the multimedia intervention.

 Over the last several years I have been working with a team of geologists and visualization experts developing a physical geology textbook.
 We are discussing how to get the rich, 3d visualizations we have produced for the book into a multi-user, assessable framework.
-I made this flash 8 based video podcast to show instructors how to use some of our visualization engines.
 If you have acrobat reader 8 and windows (sorry! sorry!) these are a few examples of some of our object-based 3d visualizations using the cool but limited Adobe 3D engine:

 Some Questions I have......